Policies and Procedures about Quality Assurance for EPA Organizations

 The graded approach applies to the development of a quality system and the resulting documentation.
 Example applications of a graded approach to documentation include:

-- Documentation of the Organization's Quality System (Quality Management Plan): The documentation should describe a Quality System that is designed to support the objectives of the organization.
-The level of effort expended to develop and document a Quality System should be based on the scope of the program.
-For example, large grants to a State government may require a comprehensive quality system and documentation, whereas smaller grants for programs with relatively less significant impacts may require less substantial documentation.
+- Documentation of the Organization's Quality Program (Quality Management Plan): The documentation should describe a Quality Program that is designed to support the objectives of the organization.
+The level of effort expended to develop and document a Quality Program should be based on the scope of the program.
+For example, large grants to a State government may require a comprehensive quality program and documentation, whereas smaller grants for programs with relatively less significant impacts may require less substantial documentation.

 - Documentation of the application of quality assurance and quality control activities to an activity-specific effort (Quality Assurance Project Plan): The level of detail of the Quality Assurance Project Plan should be based on a graded approach so that the level of detail varies according to the nature of the work being performed and the intended use of the data.
 As a result, an acceptable plan for some environmental data operations may require a qualitative discussion of the experimental process and its objectives while others may require extensive documentation to adequately describe a complex environmental program.